multiversx/mx-template-service/README.md

-REST API facade template for microservices that interacts with the Elrond blockchain.
+REST API facade template for microservices that interacts with the MultiversX blockchain.

 ## Quick start